Bell non-locality and Kochen-Specker contextuality: How are they connected?: Introduction

 Nevertheless, in quantum theory, there are many examples where both concepts are deeply connected (see, e.g., \cite{Cabello01,Cabello10,AGA12,CABBB12,LHC16}) and, in fact, it is fair to say that it is quantum KS contextuality what enables quantum Bell non-locality \cite{Cabello19}.
-However, this view naturally leads to the following questions: \begin{itemize} \item[(I)] For which pairs of a Bell and a KS scenario, Bell non-locality and KS contextuality are connected ``one-to-one'' in the sense that {\em every} matrix of quantum Bell non-local/local correlations violating/non-violating a tight Bell inequality can be mapped to an {\em identical} matrix of quantum KS correlations violating/non-violating a tight KS non-contextuality inequality which is {\em formally identical} to the precedent Bell inequality? \item [(II)] What types of connections can be established between a Bell scenario and a KS scenario when there is no one-to-one connection? \item[(III)] What do all these connections tell us about how the respective quantum vs classical advantages and classical simulation costs are related? \end{itemize} The aim of this paper is to provide an answer to questions (I) and (II) and list problems for which these answers might be helpful.
+However, this view naturally leads to the following questions: \begin{itemize} \item[(I)] For which pairs of a Bell scenario and a KS scenario, Bell non-locality and KS contextuality are connected ``one-to-one'' in the sense that {\em every} quantum Bell non-local/local behavior (i.e., set of probability distributions, one for each context) violating/non-violating a tight Bell inequality can be mapped to a {\em formally identical} quantum KS contextual behavior violating/non-violating a tight KS non-contextuality inequality which is {\em formally identical} to the precedent Bell inequality? \item [(II)] What types of connections can be established between a Bell scenario and a KS scenario when there is no one-to-one connection? \item[(III)] What do all these connections tell us about how the respective quantum vs classical advantages and classical simulation costs are related? \end{itemize} The aim of this paper is to provide an answer to questions (I) and (II) and list problems for which these answers might be helpful.

 The structure of the paper is the following.
-In sections.~\ref{Sec:1.1} and \ref{Sec:1.2}, we review the theory-independent definitions of Bell non-locality and KS contextuality for ideal measurements, respectively.
-In section~\ref{Sec:2}, we show that {\em every} Bell scenario is in one-to-one connection (in the sense defined before) with a KS scenario.
-In this sense, one can write (as, e.g., in \cite{Suarez17}) that
+In Sects.~\ref{Sec:1.1} and \ref{Sec:1.2}, we review the theory-independent definitions of Bell non-locality and KS contextuality for ideal measurements, respectively.
+In Sect.~\ref{Sec:2}, we show that {\em every} Bell scenario is in one-to-one connection (in the sense defined before) with a KS scenario.
+Hence, one can write (as, e.g., in \cite{Suarez17}) that

 Since KS contextuality also occurs in experiments with indivisible physical systems, it is frequently pointed out (see, e.g., \cite{Suarez17}) that